 The last day to withdraw from a regularly scheduled semester class is Friday of the 12th week of the semester.
-A withdrawal form must be completed in its entirety and the completed form is then submitted to the Enrollment, Financial and Career Services division for processing.
+The Intent to Withdrwal Notification must be submitted via CANVAS to the faculty member by the last day to withrawal from the term (published in the academic calendar and typically the 75% point of time in the course).
+Once faculty acknowledgement has been received by the student, a completed withdrawal form must be submitted to the Enrollment, Financial and Career Services division for processing.
 Withdrawal from the College consists of withdrawing from all enrolled courses.
 Students who withdraw from all courses cease to be LCCC students for the semester from which they have withdrawn.

 A student who stops attending any class without following the withdrawal procedure continues to be enrolled with the exception of those students who have been issued a Failure Administrative Withdrawal (FAW) grade.
 For withdrawn classes, a grade will be assigned and no refund of instructional or of any other fees will be considered.

 Withdrawals from credit courses offered differently than the traditional semester calendar will be calculated proportionately to and consistent with institutional policy.

 Please Note: Withdrawal from class(s) may reduce a student's financial aid funding and/or Veteran's funding.
 Please check with Financial Services or the Veteran's Services before initiating a withdrawal.